How is Fault Determined In A Car Accident?

 So, how do insurance companies determine fault?
 Most often, insurance adjusters will evaluate local driving laws, police reports, and vehicle damage to determine fault following an accident.
 That said, if you’ve been wrongly blamed, you can hire a lawyer to dispute your case.
 Knowing how and when to get an attorney for a car accident can benefit you from the beginning of the claim process to the settlement.

-If you've been involved in a car accident and you're looking for legal support and representation, head to Mighty's Car Accident Attorney Directory to find a trusted attorney in your area today.
+If you've been involved in a car accident and you're looking for legal support and representation, head to Mighty's Car Accident Lawyer Directory to find a trusted attorney in your area today.

 Sources